Janaherself/Hotel-Booking-Platform/README.md

-# Welcome to Innfinity! 🌌
+# Say Hi to Innfinity! 🌌
-  <p><em>Your one-stop solution for infinite choices of inns.
+  <p><em>Your ultimate solution for infinite choices of inns.
 Just don't forget to pack a magnet, to attract all the good deals 🤝🧲</em></p>

 <br>